augusto-carlos/Nestjs-Postgres-RabbitMQ-JWT-AWS/README.md

 ## 🔌 Installation

-If you want to run the apps outside of the docker network i can install the packages and run the server
+If you want to run the apps all you have to do is install the packages and run the server

 ```bash
 $ pnpm install